-The two main immunotherapy drugs are nivolumab (Opdivo®) and pembrolizumab (Keytruda®), and they fall into a category of drugs called immune checkpoint inhibitors or PD-1/PD-L1 checkpoint inhibitors.
-Atezolizumab (TecentriqTM), avelumab (Bavencio®) and durvalumab (ImfinziTM) also belong to the same category.
+The four main immunotherapy drugs are atezolizumab (TecentriqTM), durvalumab (ImfinziTM), nivolumab (Opdivo®), and pembrolizumab (Keytruda®).
+They fall into a category of drugs called immune checkpoint inhibitors or PD-1/PD-L1 checkpoint inhibitors.
 Immune checkpoint inhibitors prevent the interaction between PD-1 and PD-L1 so that the immune cells can destroy the cancer cells.
 This mechanism is often described as "taking the brakes off the immune system."

-Immunotherapy drugs are usually given after an advanced lung cancer has progressed during or after treatment with chemotherapy or certain targeted therapies.
-However, pembrolizumab may be given as a first treatment for advanced cancers with high levels of PD-L1; and durvalumab may be given after completion of chemoradiation for the treatment of stage III lung cancer.
-Immunotherapy treatments are given intravenously every two to three weeks.
+Immunotherapy drugs were initially given after an advanced lung cancer had progressed during or after treatment with chemotherapy.
+However, pembrolizumab may be given alone as a first-line treatment for advanced cancers with high levels of PD-L1; pembrolizumab can also be given in combination with platinum doublet chemotherapy for patients with any PD-L1 status.
+Durvalumab may be given after completion of chemoradiation for the treatment of stage III lung cancer.
+Immunotherapy treatments are given intravenously every two to four weeks.